Brittany-Maraneta/cpnt260-final-project/README.md

 ## Above and Beyond

-Footer has a link to google maps in location

-Menu toggle for mobile hamburger -
+Footer has a link to google maps in location in all pgs Menu toggle for mobile hamburger in all pgs